brwyatt/puppet-flatpak/README.md

 ### What flatpak affects

-This module adds the Flatpak PPA on Launchpad to the system's repository (if `manage_repo` is true) and installs Flatpak.
+This module (optionally) adds the Flatpak PPA on Launchpad to the system's repository (if `manage_repo` is true - default for Debian family) and installs Flatpak.

 ### Setup Requirements

-Currently, this module only supports Ubuntu, but may work with other Debian- based distributions.
+Currently, this module only supports Ubuntu and RedHat, but may work with other Debian- based or RedHat-based distributions.

 This module requires the `puppetlabs-apt` module in order to manage Apt repos (if `manage_repo` is true).